The Opry House: Use of music

 This short features no dialogue and consequently its humor relies on a long series of visual gags.
-The accompanying musical pieces include "Yankee Doodle", Rachmaninoff's "Prelude in C# Minor (Op.
-2/3)", Georges Bizet's Carmen, the Klezmer tune "Chusen Kala Mazel Tov", and "Goodnight, Ladies".
+The accompanying musical pieces include "Yankee Doodle", Sergei Rachmaninoff's "Prelude in C-sharp Minor (Op.
+3/2)", Georges Bizet's Carmen, the Klezmer tune "Chusen Kala Mazel Tov", and "Goodnight, Ladies".
 It is also the first appearance of "Hungarian Rhapsody No. 2" by Franz Liszt in a cartoon, and its use heavily influenced later cartoons including the Merrie Melodies short Rhapsody in Rivets (1941), Bugs Bunny's Rhapsody Rabbit (1946), Tom and Jerry's The Cat Concerto (1947) and Woody Woodpecker's Convict Concerto.

 The sound for the short was recorded in February 1929 in New York by Walt Disney and Carl Stalling.
-Because there is no dialogue; the music aids in telling the story.
+Because there is no dialogue, the music aids in telling the story.
 The music not only matches the actions being animated but the two are deeply connected.
 In one sequence a drummer pulls the tails of three different cats; those cat's meows become notes in the music sequence.
 Notable dialogue did not come until 1934, when Walt Disney voiced Mickey Mouse using a falsetto.
-Therefore, the comedy of the short comes in large parts to the use of music.
+The comedy of the short comes largely through the use of music.

 Mickey's gloves

-This short also introduced Mickey's gloves; Mickey can be seen wearing them in most of his subsequent appearances.
-Reportedly, one reason for adding the white gloves was to allow audiences to distinguish the characters' hands when they appeared against their bodies, as both were black.
-(Mickey didn't appear in color until The Band Concert in 1935.)
+Although Mickey had been wearing gloves on title cards and posters for his previous films, this is the first time he wears them in animation.
+They have since become part of his permanent appearance.
+Reportedly, one reason for adding the white gloves was to allow audiences to distinguish the characters' hands when they appeared against their bodies, as both were tinted black.
+Mickey didn't appear in color up until The Band Concert in 1935.

 Other characters

 Mickey Mouse takes on multiple roles within the story of his vaudeville show.
 The short holds true to the early structure of Mickey Mouse cartoons.
 They are short, with less emphasis on storytelling and more focus on adventure and comedy.
 A variety of additional animals make up the crowd and the band members.
 In addition, the instruments, especially the piano and stool take on human qualities, making them integral characters.

-Minnie Mouse does not appear in person in this short.
+Minnie Mouse doesn't appear in person in this short.
 Instead, a poster of her can be seen which introduces her as a member of the Yankee Doodle Girls, apparently a group of female performers.
 The only other recurring character to appear in the short is known as Kat Nipp (apparently a play on the word catnip).
-This would be his debut; he would appear in two more shorts during the year as a minor antagonist.
+This would be his debut, and he would appear in two more shorts during the year as a minor antagonist.